grzesiek-galezowski/tdd-ebook/manuscript/255_Value_Objects_properties.md

 }
 ```

 and you probably wonder why.
-This question can be further decomposed to two others:
+I'd like to decompose the question further decomposed into two others:

-1. What should we create new instances?
+1. How should we create new instances then?
 1. Why private and not public?

 Let's answer them one by one.

 ### How should we create new instances?

-The `ProductName` class contains special static factory method[^factorymethods], called `WithValue()`.
-If we look at the body of th method, we'll see that it invokes a constructor and handles all input parameter validations[^isnullorempty]:
+The `ProductName` class contains a special static factory method[^factorymethods], called `For()`.
+It invokes the constructor and handles all input parameter validations[^isnullorempty].
+An example implementation could be:

 ```
-public static ProductName WithValue(string value)
+public static ProductName For(string value)
 {
   if(string.IsNullOrWhiteSpace(value))
   {